You’ve got questions, and we’ve got answers!

 Can we see Huon Pines at the Gardens?

 Yes the Gardens has several Huon pines.
+They are only small trees as this is not their natural habitat and they are very slow growing – literally thousands of years to reach maturity.
 You’ll find them in our Tasmanian Collection and in the Fernery.
-More detail HERE

 Are there Gardens paths suitable for wheelchairs?

-There are many easy access pathways throughout the Gardens with most on easy grades.
-Although some paths are steep they can be safely negotiated with assistance.
-A specific Easy Access Path is located in pink on the Visitor Guide Map, which is available at the Main Gate or the Visitor Centre.
-Wheelchairs may be hired free of charge at the Visitor Centre.
-Bookings essential, please call 03 6166 0976.
+The easy access pathway from the top entrance of the Gardens to the Visitor Centre is graded especially for wheelchairs, and other paths throughout the Gardens are also suitable.
+The Easy Access Path is located in pink on the Visitor Guide Map, which is avaliable at the Main Gate or the Visitor Centre.
+Wheelchairs may be booked and hired free of charge at the Visitor Centre.
+Please call 03 6166 0451.